TRAFFIC, TRANSIT, ROAD WORK, WEATHER: Thursday watch

 Metro is on its regular weekday schedule.
 Watch @kcmetrobus for word of reroutes/trip cancellations.

-The West Seattle Water Taxi, which is operated by Metro, is now on the summer schedule – with later evening runs on Fridays and Saturdays.
+The West Seattle Water Taxi, which is operated by Metro, is now on the summer schedule – including later evening runs on Fridays and Saturdays.

 Ferries: WSF continues using the two-boat schedule for Fauntleroy-Vashon-Southworth.
 Check here for alerts/updates.